aadilmallick/my-notes-docusaurus/docs/deno/02-standard-lib.md

 The `close()` function exits the main Deno process, stopping the file from running.

 ### Workers

+Workers can be used to run code on multiple threads.
+Each instance of `Worker` is run on a separate thread, dedicated only to that worker.

+Currently Deno supports only `module` type workers; thus it's essential to pass the `type: "module"` option when creating a new worker.

 Web workers can also be used with the same API in deno: